 Develop a register of supporters and a pool of experts and professionals that CARG can rely on for help

-CARG is currently managed by a Core Team consisting of:
+CARG is managed by a volunteer Core Team consisting of:

 Linda is the founder and director of an international executive search agency.
 She is a former member of a large acute health trust, worked in employment tribunals and a former Lib Dem councillor in Camden.
 She is an active Trustee on the boards of four charities, including as Chair of Camden Chinese Community Centre.
 Linda is interested in community engagement, health, environment and social justice.